Small Business Innovation Research: Participating agencies

-The National Science Foundation participates in the SBIR program through its Division of Industrial Innovation and Partnerships, which also oversees the Innovation Corps (I-Corps) program, a training initiative designed to help SBIR and STTR awardees strengthen commercialization outcomes.

 Related programs

 A similar program, the Small Business Technology Transfer Program (STTR), uses a similar approach to the SBIR program to expand public/private sector partnerships between small businesses and nonprofit U.S. research institutions.
-The main difference between the SBIR and STTR programs is that the STTR program requires the company to have a partnering research institution which must be awarded a minimum of 30% of the total grant funds.
+The main difference between the SBIR and STTR programs is that the STTR program requires the company to partner with a research institution, which must be awarded at least 30% of the total grant funds.
 As of 2014 federal agencies with external R&D budgets over $1 billion were required to fund STTR programs using an annual set-aside of 0.40%.

 The Small Business Technology Council, a member council of the National Small Business Association, hands out the Tibbetts Award annually "to small firms, projects, organizations and individuals judged to exemplify the very best in SBIR achievement."

-Federal and State (FAST) is a program of State-based business mentoring and assistance to aid small businesses in the preparation of SBIR proposals and management of the contracts.
+Federal and State (FAST) is a program of State-based business mentoring and assistance to aid small businesses in preparing SBIR proposals and managing contracts.

 History

-The program was established with the enactment into law of the Small Business Innovation Development Act in 1982 to award federal research grants to small businesses.
+Congress established the program with the enactment of the Small Business Innovation Development Act in 1982, which authorized federal research grants to small businesses.
 The SBIR program has four original objectives: to stimulate technological innovation; to use small business to meet Federal research and development needs; to foster and encourage participation by minority and disadvantaged persons in technological innovation; and to increase private sector commercialization innovations derived from Federal research and development.

-The program must be periodically reauthorized by the United States Congress, but reauthorization is generally included in each new budget.
+The program must be periodically reauthorized by the United States Congress, but Congress generally reauthorizes it each year in the budget.
 The program was re-authorized through FY2017 by the 2012 Defense Authorization Act (P.L.112-81).

-Rep. Kim Young (R-CA) and Angie Craig (D-MN) introduced the SCORE for Small Business Act of 2022 to reauthorize the SBIR program as HR 447 of the 117th Congress, which reauthorizes $13.5 million for the program for two years, ensures the SBA prevents abuse and misuse of funds, and expands counseling and training programs to provide online webinars, electronic mentoring platforms, and online toolkits to better serve small businesses.
+Rep. Kim Young (R-CA) and Angie Craig (D-MN) introduced the SCORE for Small Business Act of 2022 to reauthorize the SBIR program as HR 447 of the 117th Congress, which reauthorizes $13.5 million for the program for two years, ensures the SBA prevents abuse and misuse of funds, and expands counseling and training programs to provide online webinars, electronic mentoring platforms, and online toolkits to serve small businesses better.

 Historical minimum percentages of their "extramural" R&D budgets for awards to small business concerns are: